 The development of creative, conceptual and / or proposals intended for presentation in the run-up to the conclusion of a contract takes place, unless otherwise agreed, for a separate payment.
 If a price has not been agreed for this, the local reasonable prices apply, unless otherwise contractually agreed, due within 14 days of receipt of the invoice without any deductions.
 If the payment deadline is exceeded, the agency is entitled to default interest of 5 percentage points above the base rate without any further warning.
 The right to claim further damage remains unaffected by this regulation.
-If the agency’s customer is in default of payment, the agency is entitled to

 4. OFFSET AND RIGHT OF RETENTION

 The agency’s customer is only entitled to offset and retention if the customer’s counterclaims are based on the same contractual relationship, have been legally established or are undisputed.
 Section 369 of the German Commercial Code (HGB) remains unaffected.

 5. USE RIGHTS, COPYRIGHT AND OTHER INDUSTRIAL PROPERTY RIGHTS